ebrondol/cmssw/Geometry/TrackerNumberingBuilder/README.md

 | Module | 2 | 0xFF | 8 | tidModule(id) | increasing phi |
 | Module type | 0 | 0x3 | 2 | tidLower(id) or tidUpper(id) | 1=lower in local s.o.r.(P sensor into PS), 2=upper in local s.o.r.(S sensor into PS), 0=pair |

-The configuration names for this detid schema are `trackerNumbering2023Geometry_cfi` for `TrackerGeometricDetESModule` and `trackerTopology2023Constants_cfi` for `TrackerTopology`
+The configuration names for this detid schema are `trackerNumberingGeometry_cfi` (to run on geometry built from xml files) or `trackerNumberingGeometryDB_cfi` (to run on geometry from DB) for `TrackerGeometricDetESModule` and `trackerTopology2023Constants_cfi` for `TrackerTopology`
+The xml description of tracker parameters for this detid schema is in [Geometry/TrackerCommonData/data/PhaseII/trackerParameters.xml](../TrackerCommonData/data/PhaseII/trackerParameters.xml)

 ### Subdetector `GeometricDet` Enumerators